 And it really, really ticks me off.

-Um let me start with facts without fear, because there is anecdotal evidence on a lot of different issues.
+Let me start with facts without fear, because there is anecdotal evidence on a lot of different issues.

 Dr. Roz will check in with us on the medical side of things today.

-Um will also we're now seeing movement in the country geographically that is somewhat concerning.
+We'll also, we're now seeing movement in the country geographically that is somewhat concerning.

-I mean, I I grew up in New York, lived five years in Rhode Island, five years in California, two years in Alabama, four years in Georgia.
+I mean, I grew up in New York, lived five years in Rhode Island, five years in California, two years in Alabama, four years in Georgia.

 Then I came back to New York.

-Uh all these years, so I've dro drove into the city last night so I could be, you know, this oh my god.
+All these years, so I drove into the city last night so I could be, you know, this, oh my God, this ship is amazing.

 This Navy hospital ship.

-Uh the comfort is so amazing.
+The comfort is so amazing.

 And the people on it are even more amazing.

-Twelve operating rooms.
+12 operating rooms.

 This thing is incredible.

-Um, and I've never got into the city that fast.
+And I've never got into the city that fast.

-Remember with Dustin Hoffman and Renee Rousseau.
+Remember with Dustin Hoffman and Renee Rousseau?

 It's eerie.

-It's it is just it's it's chilling.
+It is just, it's chilling.

 It's a tough time.